nxdavar/hit-your-macros-be/README.md

 ## Introduction

-This is the backend repository for Hit Your Macros - an app intends to help you find macro-nutritionally frpipiendly items at restaurants in your vicinity.
+This is the backend repository for Hit Your Macros - an app intends to help you find macro-nutritionally friendly items at restaurants in your vicinity.

 ## Data Extraction Workflows